Louisville Motorcycle Wreck Lawyer

 Personal Injury Claims and Motorcycle Insurance

 Kentucky is what is known as a pure comparative fault state while Indiana is what is called a modified comparative fault state.
+If you do not understand the difference between pure comparative fault state and modified comparative fault state, contact a Kentucky motorcycle accident lawyer.

 Comparative fault basically refers to how fault for the wreck is divided among the drivers.
 In Kentucky, a motorcyclist could be 99% at fault for an accident and still recover 1% of his damages.
 This is why we call Kentucky a pure comparative fault state.
+As an experienced personal injury attorney in Louisville KY, I can help you understand these terms properly.

-In Indiana, you can not recover from a personal injury claim if a jury determines that your fault for causing an accident is equal to or greater than the other drivers.
+In Indiana, you cannot recover from a personal injury claim if a jury determines that your fault for causing an accident is equal to or greater than the other drivers.
 So in Indiana, a motorcyclist would recover $0 on his personal injury claim unless a jury determined he was 49% or less at fault in causing the accident.

 How Do I Value My Personal Injury Claim?